static-frame/arraykit/doc/articles/dta.md

 * Creating datetime64 and complex values directly from bytes.
 * What growth strategies for CPL, CPG are best?
 Is it worth passing in record count hint when available?
-* Is it possible to mulit-thread array creating
+* Is it possible to mulit-thread array creation?